CEGRcode/2024_Li_GRN_inference/SETIA/README.md

 ### EGRN_Multi_non_TF_2025.py
 Extends the core ssTF GRN to downstream non-TF target genes by fitting their stable expression states using ssTF-to-target edges supported by TF–DNA binding evidence.

+### Export_GRN_from_ResultFlow_Component.py
+Exports gene regulatory networks from intermediate saved states when inference stops before the pre-set number of iterations.
+Transient GRN states are saved at each iteration and can be recovered using this script.